MORE THAN A CLEANING CREW

 Heroes who bravely left our clinic to disinfect another

-The Environmental Services (EVS) team was already working overtime disinfecting their own facilities to protect health system employees and patients.
+The Environmental Services (EVS) team was already working overtime disinfecting their own facilities to protect University Health employees and patients.
 Then in mid-March Haven for Hope reached out in desperate need of a cleaning crew to sanitize the CentroMed Sarah E. Davidson Clinic.

 “Even as anxiety surrounding COVID-19 was high, the EVS cleaning crew rose to the challenge and used their skills to help fellow San Antonians,” said Senior Director of Operations Rosa Olivares.
 “They went above and beyond their daily responsibilities by contributing back to their community.”